probinso/Curriculum/1DAY.md

 [Bash Resource](https://learncodethehardway.org/unix/bash_cheat_sheet.pdf)

 ## Python
-In this course we are introducing you to python.
-Our first exercise will show you how to make a python file, establish a workflow, understand variables and introduce some programming vocabulary.
+In this lecture we introduce you to basics of using `python`.
+Our first exercise will show you how to author a `python` file, establish a workflow, understand simple variables, and introduce some programming vocabulary.

+A python source file, or `.py` file, designates the file containing your python code.
+This is the file that you will edit and author.
+Once you learn the `python` language you will write `.py` files, as if you had learned chineese to author chineese writing.
 ![python](example-files/python.png)

+`cpython` (which is what you installed) is an implementation of the python language in the `c` programming language. `Python` is a specification, and `cpython` is an implementation.
+As a simplification we can think of English as specification, where `Websters` and `Oxford English` are competing implementations (minus grammar rules).
+Competing implementations of `python` are `jython` (implemented in `java`) and `pypy` (implemented in `python` itself).

 ![python](example-files/cpython.png)

 ![python](example-files/interpreter.png)